coinbase/salus/docs/scanners/base.md

   prefix: '-', # The default item meaning a new argument
   suffix: ' ', # The way arguments are separated
   between: '=', # The item between the argument's name and value
-  # joinBy: ',', # Optional argument to denote items in a list, is set to ',' by default
+  # join_by: ',', # Optional argument to denote items in a list, is set to ',' by default
   args: { # The actual list of arguments
     flag: :flag, # Set the type for flags as ':flag'
     string: :string,